hammy275/mc-vr-api/README.md

 ### Documentation

+A good starting point is the wiki for `mc-vr-api`, which can be found [here!](https://github.com/hammy3502/mc-vr-api/wiki)

 Documentation for everything in this mod can be found in docstrings.
 Feel free to look around the `api` package [here](https://github.com/hammy3502/mc-vr-api/tree/master/src/main/java/net/blf02/vrapi/api).

 Of note are three important interfaces:

 `IVRAPI`: An object that allows usage of the VR API.
-All "top-level" API functions are found here `IVRPlayer`: An object that represents a player in VR, and all the objects used to track them.
+All "top-level" API functions are found here

+`IVRPlayer`: An object that represents a player in VR, and all the objects used to track them.

 `IVRData`: An object that represents the data for a given tracked object (the HMD or a controller).

 ## Why?